nats-io/java-nats-examples/js-multi-tool/README.md

 ### Optional Arguments

-`-m` message count (number) for publishing or subscribing, defaults to 1 million
+`-m` message count (number) for publishing or subscribing, defaults to 100,000

 `-d` threads (number) for publishing or subscribing, defaults to 1